 Where can I find out more?

-NHS Choices has more information about blood clots.
+The NHS website has more information about blood clots.

 Find your nearest local Healthwatch.

 The organisations below can give you more advice and support.

 - British Heart Foundation, 0300 330 3322

 - The Circulation Foundation, 020 7250 7151